 40th Anniversary of the Clean Air Act

 Although significant progress has been made in improving the quality of the air in most U.S. cities and communities, there is more to be done over the next 40 years.
 After the Clean Air Act's first 20 years, in 1990, it prevented more than 200,000 premature deaths, and almost 700,000 cases of chronic bronchitis were avoided.
-Over the last 20 years, total emissions of the six principal air pollutants have decreased by more than 41 percent, while the Gross Domestic Product has increased by more than 64 percent.
+From 1990 to 2010, total emissions of the six principal air pollutants decreased by more than 41 percent, while the Gross Domestic Product increased by more than 64 percent.
 Through continued innovation and successful implementation, the Clean Air Act will deliver even more benefits over the next 40 years.

-The EPA and the Bipartisan Policy Center (BPC) are co-sponsoring a conference to mark the 40th anniversary of the Clean Air Act (and the 20th anniversary of the 1990 Clean Air Act Amendments).
-The event brings together leaders, past and present, in clean air and climate from across the country, including Members of Congress, corporate CEOs, State and Local government officials, and leaders in public health, business and technology, environmental justice, and advocacy.
-They will examine the successes and challenges of the Clean Air Act over the past four decades and explore the future of air quality, energy, and climate change.
+The EPA and the Bipartisan Policy Center (BPC) Exit co-sponsored a conference to mark the 40th anniversary of the Clean Air Act (and the 20th anniversary of the 1990 Clean Air Act Amendments) on September 14th, 2010.
+The event brought together leaders, past and present, in clean air and climate from across the country, including Members of Congress, corporate CEOs, State and Local government officials, and leaders in public health, business and technology, environmental justice, and advocacy.
+They examined the successes and challenges of the Clean Air Act over the past four decades and explored the future of air quality, energy, and climate change.